ItalyPaleAle/francis/docs/content/workflows/observability.md

 A workflow instance is long-lived and spread across hosts, so it is not one span.
 Instead:

 - `Start` records the caller's trace context on the instance, and it is carried through everything dispatched afterwards.
-- There is **one span per attempt**, and one each time the engine advances the instance, tagged with instance ID, workflow, version, step, index, and attempt.
+- There is one span per attempt, and one each time the engine advances the instance, tagged with instance ID, workflow, version, step, index, and attempt.
 Each links back to the original trace context, so you can follow a run from the request that started it or from any single step.
 - A child instance's spans link to its parent's trace context as well as its own.

 ## Logs

 `WithLogger` gets you instance and task lifecycle events, every line tagged with the instance ID and, for a task, the step, index, and attempt.

-Actor IDs are readable rather than hashed.
 A task's worker is `<instanceID>|<step>|<index>`, and a [child instance](/workflows/child-workflows#instance-ids) uses the same shape, so a parent's ID is a prefix of everything underneath it.